awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 When doing calculations to determine the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter value, keep in mind two things:

-+ The default unit is \(KB\) for this parameter
++ The default unit is KB for this parameter\.

 + The [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter works in conjunction with the [https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS) parameter\.
 If you have many small tables, allocate more [https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS) and less [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM)\.
-If you have large tables \(say 100GB\+\), allocate more memory and fewer workers\.
+If you have large tables \(say, larger than 100 GB\), allocate more memory and fewer workers\.
 You need to have enough memory allocated to succeed on your biggest table\.
 Each [https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS) can use the memory you allocate, so you should make sure the combination of workers and memory equal the total memory you want to allocate\.

  In general terms, for large hosts, set the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter to a value between one and two gigabytes\.
 For extremely large hosts, set the parameter to a value between two and four gigabytes\.
 The value you set for this parameter should depend on the workload\.
 Amazon RDS has updated its default for this parameter to be `GREATEST({DBInstanceClassMemory/63963136*1024},65536)`\.

 ### Determining if the Tables in Your Database Need Vacuuming<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.NeedVacuuming"></a>

 A PostgreSQL database can have two billion "in\-flight" unvacuumed transactions before PostgreSQL takes dramatic action to avoid data loss\.
 If the number of unvacuumed transactions reaches \(2^31 \- 10,000,000\), the log will start warning that vacuuming is needed\.
 If the number of unvacuumed transactions reaches \(2^31 \- 1,000,000\), PostgreSQL sets the database to read only and requires an offline, single\-user, standalone vacuum\.
 This requires multiple hours or days \(depending on size\) of downtime\.
-A very detailed explanation of [TransactionID wraparound](https://www.postgresql.org/docs/current/static/routine-vacuuming.html#VACUUM-FOR-WRAPAROUND) is found in the Postgres documentation\.
+A very detailed explanation of [TransactionID wraparound](https://www.postgresql.org/docs/current/static/routine-vacuuming.html#VACUUM-FOR-WRAPAROUND) is found in the PostgreSQL documentation\.

 The following query can be used to show the number of unvacuumed transactions in a database\.
 The datfrozenxid column of a database's pg\_database row is a lower bound on the normal XIDs appearing in that database; it is the minimum of the per\-table relfrozenxid values within the database\.